ManuelM512/prediction-goes-fium/README.md

 - Gradio (WIP)

 ## How to run
-Use poetry to manage the dependencies, and then run the "predictioner.py" file.
+Use <i>poetry</i> to manage the dependencies, and then run the "predictioner.py" file.
 It will run a prediction of the Spa race, and print the results.

 ## What I learned